 - And the intended use

-Additionally, you also need to consider the waste management – how can I dispose of the wood afterwards?
+Additionally, you also need to consider waste management – how can I dispose of the wood afterward?

 Optical sorters will ensure that you have the best quality wood as it’s able to sort out wood materials.